E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 💡 WAF Architecture Practice

-Microsoft now offers a Well-Architected Review for Identity — a structured assessment tool available in the Azure portal.
+Microsoft now offers a Well-Architected Review for Identity — a structured assessment tool in the Azure portal.
 Use it before any significant Entra change, and at least annually for ongoing governance.
-It produces a scored report with prioritised recommendations.

 Section 04